Large Salem Sets Avoiding Nonlinear Configurations: Introduction

 Then there exists a compact Salem set $E \subset \TT^d$ with $\fordim(E) = \beta_0$, such that for any distinct points $x_1, \dots, x_n \in E$, $(x_1, \dots, x_n) \not \in Z$.
 Moreover, if $\beta \leq \beta_0$, then the family of all pairs $(E,\mu) \in \mathcal{X}_\beta$ such that $E$ is Salem and avoids the pattern generated by $Z$ is comeager. \end{theorem}

-The remaining two results improve upon the result of Theorem \ref{maintheorem} when the pattern $Z$ satisfies additional regularity conditions.
-Our second result focuses on patterns specified by equations of the form $x_n = f(x_1,\dots,x_{n-1})$.
-Under the assumption that $f$ is smooth, and satisfies a regularity condition geometrically equivalent to the graph of $f$ being transverse to any axis-oriented hyperplane, we are able to improve the Fourier dimension bound obtained, though not quite enough to match the Hausdorff dimension bound obtained in \cite{PramanikFraser}, except in the fairly trivial case where $n = 2$.
+The remaining two results give a more novel analysis, improving upon the result of Theorem \ref{maintheorem} when the pattern $Z$ satisfies additional regularity conditions.
+In these latter theorems, we focus on patterns specified by equations of the form

+i.e. where $Z = \{ (x_1,\dots,x_n): x_n = f(x_1,\dots,x_{n-1}) \}$, and our assumptions will be on structure of the function $f$.
+Under the assumption that $f$ is smooth, and satisfies a regularity condition geometrically equivalent to the graph of $f$ being transverse to any axis-oriented $(n-2) \times d$ dimensional plane in $(\RR^d)^{n-1}$, we are able to improve the Fourier dimension bound obtained using previous construction techniques, though not quite enough to match the Hausdorff dimension bound obtained in \cite{PramanikFraser}, except in the fairly trivial case where $n = 2$.

 \begin{theorem} Consider a smooth function $f: V \to \TT^d$, where $V$ is an open subset of $\TT^{d(n-1)}$, such that for each $k \in \{ 1, \dots, n-1 \}$, the matrix

 is invertible whenever $x_1,\dots,x_{n-1}$ are distinct and $(x_1,\dots,x_{n-1}) \in V$.
 Then there exists a compact Salem set $E \subset \TT^d$ with dimension